In this section we introduce tools necessary to use the WU-Cluster.

 After the setup of SSH key based authentication and creating the config file you can connect to the cluster by just using.

-directory to the cluster into the folder ~/exercises
+directory to the cluster into the folder ~/exercises.
+If

 to